 Alliant Energy’s goal is to make sure each customer understands the preventive and protective steps taken to keep those living and working near natural gas facilities safe.
 Alliant Energy also routinely communicates with police, fire, and emergency responder organizations to help them prepare, prevent, and react to natural gas emergencies.

-IPL is headquartered in Cedar Rapids, Iowa and serves more than 234,000 residential, commercial and industrial natural gas customers in Iowa and Minnesota.
+IPL is headquartered in Cedar Rapids, Iowa and serves more than 234,000 residential, commercial and industrial natural gas customers in Iowa.
 Its system connects to four pipeline suppliers: Northern Natural Gas, Northern Border Pipeline, Natural Gas Pipeline of America, and ANR Pipeline Company.
 IPL’s system includes approximately 800 miles of transmission lines, 4,453 miles of distribution main, 795 distribution regulation stations, and serves more than 240 communities.